anju2408/duktape/README.md

 distributable on Linux, macOS, and Windows using `python util/dist.py`.
 You'll need Python 2 and Python YAML binding.

-Getting started: modifying and rebuilding the distributable
+Getting started: modifying and rebuilding the distributable:
 -----------------------------------------------------------

-If you intend to change Duktape internals and want to rebuild the source distributable in Linux, macOS, or Windows:
+If you intend to change Duktape internals and want to rebuild the source distributable in Linux, macOS, or Windows:-

     # Linux; can often install from packages or using 'pip'
     $ sudo apt-get install python python-yaml